Seraaron/agora/srd/Difficulties and Consequences.md

 ### Applying Factors for Tasks

 If Checks use an 'absolute' scale of difficulties, then Tasks can be considered to use a 'relative' scale.
-This is represented using a slew of equally weighted factors, rather than a fixed target number (though some Tasks — especially in certain subsystems, like [[Martial Conflict|combat]] — do use set targets).
+This is represented using a slew of equally weighted factors, rather than a fixed target number (though some Tasks — especially in certain subsystems, like [[Martial Combat|combat]] — do use set targets).

 There are three main sources of factors for a Task: **The number of objectives**, any **job-specific factors**, and **generic factors**.